JoneyXiao/devopsme/src/README.md

 bgImageStyle:
   background-attachment: fixed
 heroText: DevOpsMe Docs
-tagline: A comprehensive collection of DevOps interview questions and answers to help you prepare for technical interviews✨
+tagline: A comprehensive collection of DevOps interview questions & answers and technical documentation to help you prepare for technical interviews✨
 heroStyle:
   min-height: 500px
 actions: